ATerriblePrivilege/skeletin-heroku-django/README.md

-skeletin-heroku-django-base
+skeletin-heroku-django-api
 ===========================

-A Simple Base Heroku Django Project
+A Simple Base Heroku Django Project with a RestFUL API

 Instructions
 ------------